 Return to Work Interventions

-Everyone's talking about the benefits of returning to work after injury or illness.
-Now, researchers are identifying the many ways in which workplaces can help to facilitate this.
+Everyone is talking about the benefits of returning to work after injury or illness, and researchers are looking at the many ways that workplaces can help to facilitate this.

-In Victoria the workers' compensation system provides income benefits for a maximum period of 130 weeks, with the exception of very seriously injured workers.
+In Victoria the workers' compensation system provides income benefits for a maximum period of 130 weeks, with the exception of severely injured workers.
 What happens to the workers who reach this limit?

 Ageing and Mental Health

-Ageing and mental health are two emerging areas of concern for workers' compensation system.
-Researchers are now starting to look more closely at these areas, and specifically at how they impact on the RTW process.
+Ageing and mental health are two emerging areas of concern for the workers' compensation system.
+Researchers are now starting to look more closely at these areas, and specifically at how they impact on the Return to Work process.

 Recovery Self Management

-Self-management initiatives are known to benefit recovery after illness and injury – but could they also benefit RTW outcomes?
+Self-management initiatives are known to benefit recovery after illness and injury, but could they also benefit Return to Work outcomes?
 ISCRR researchers hoped to find out by conducting a randomised trial.

 Comparing Compensation Policies